 Going deeper into guided techniques and imagination games as creative tools, this weekend workshop offered over the course of 2015 had attendees evaluating their unconscious beliefs about themselves as artists, confidence (or lack thereof) in their minds as instruments, and practices when working.
 Students were asked to bring in a project, either personal or professional, and drive it towards completion over the course of the weekend while tracking progress and optimizing workflow.
 The show of work on Sunday was transformational.
 It's incredible what can be done in a weekend - it's just a matter of doing it.

-In collaboration with Evolver Learning Lab, I was honored to host five of my favorite minds for a six-week series on contemporary points of view on Past Life Regression.
+A 6-part series In collaboration with Evolver Learning Lab, Daniel hosted and interviewed five of his favorite minds for a six-week series on contemporary points of view on Past Life Regression.
 Discussing hypnosis with award-winning author and founder of the Center for Integrative Hypnosis, Melissa Tiers - Sacred symbology and spiritual design with artist, musician, and designer, Sadek Bazaraa - Regression Therapy and Inner Child Work with pioneer and thought leader, Patricia Caetano - Sound as generative force of the universe with speaker, guide, and modern mystical physician, Alexandre Tannous - Buddhism and Eastern systems of the afterlife with teacher of philosophy and meditation, Hector Marcel...
-The series culminated with a session lead by me.
-A talk on my points of view, my methods, and a practical experience.
-The series was offered online in March of 2016 and can still be downloaded here.
+The series culminated with a session lead by Daniel, a talk on his points of view, methods, and a guided experience.
+The series was offered online in March of 2016 and can be downloaded here.